TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1Subnet.md

 # Get-B1Subnet

 ## SYNOPSIS
-Queries a list of Subnets from the BloxOneDDI IPAM
+Queries a list of Subnets from the Universal DDI IPAM

 ## SYNTAX